-Ciara Gets Down To Whitney Houston And Her Baby Bump Moves Are Awesome [VIDEO]
+Ciara Gets Down To Whitney Houston And Her Baby Bump Moves Are Awesome [Video]

 A photo posted by Ciara (@ciara) on

 While this is Ciara’s first child with Wilson, this is actually her second pregnancy.
-In 2014, Ciara gave birth to a son she had with then boyfriend, rapper Future.
+In 2014, Ciara gave birth to a son she had with then boyfriend rapper Future.
 Future and Ciara broke up shortly after the birth of Future Jr. and the ex-couple has had quite the tumultuous co-parenting experience.
 Both Ciara and Future have filed lawsuits against each other, battled for custody over Future Jr., and at one point Ciara even sought a restraining order fearing that Future was threatening Russell Wilson.

 Despite that animosity, however, Ciara embraced the changes her body went through during her pregnancy with Future Jr, focusing on the positivity of having a child rather than the negativity of her relationship with the child’s father.
-During her first pregnancy Ciara, like many other notable celebrities participated in a photo shoot at eight months pregnant.
+During her first pregnancy, Ciara, like many other notable celebrities, participated in a photo shoot at eight months pregnant.
 At the time, while being interviewed by W, Ciara candidly discussed her body image.

 “It feels good to not have to wonder whether your abs are tight enough,” Ciara said.
 “I like not being so perfect.”

-Of course shortly after she gave birth to Future Jr., Ciara was back to working out to lose the baby weight.
-According to US Weekly, Ciara took off sixty pounds in just four months.
+Of course, shortly after she gave birth to Future Jr., Ciara was back to working out to lose the baby weight.
+According to Us Weekly, Ciara took off 60 pounds in just four months.
 The singer said she was back on the treadmill as soon as her doctor gave her the go ahead to exercise again.
 Then she switched to a personal trainer and was working out three times a day, five days a week.

-The workouts and desire to stay in shape more than likely has helped Ciara stay so limber for her current pregnancy, giving her the ability to pull of the dance moves she showed today.
+The workouts and desire to stay in shape more than likely has helped Ciara stay so limber for her current pregnancy, giving her the ability to pull off the dance moves she showed today.
 Besides the dancing, Ciara appears not to be letting lugging a baby bump around keep her from social events either.

 Ciara and Russell Wilson frequently make the rounds at Seattle Children’s Hospital, visiting cancer patients just two weeks ago.
 And along with snapping photos of Ciara’s makeup free appearance at the MAKERS Conference on Wednesday, photographers also caught up with Ciara and Russell Wilson Friday night as they roamed the streets of West Hollywood.
-And though not nominated this go around, Ciara is expected to be at Sunday night’s Grammy Awards.
+And though not nominated this time around, Ciara is expected to be at Sunday night’s Grammy Awards.

-[Featured image by Emma McIntyre/Getty Images for AOL.]
+[Featured Image by Emma McIntyre/Getty Images for AOL]